balibabu/Timeline/README.md

 # Timeline

-## Sorry The from 2023 the years are independent repos
+## Sorry, from 2023 the years repos are managed  independently